Hallatscheklab/PanfluteTippingPoints/README.md

 "JammingDynamics" was taken every 10 minutes, "PIV" was taken every 3 minutes, and "DiffusivityMeasurement/Self_gaseous" was taken every 30 seconds.

 ## Codes descriptions
+"growth_p.c" is a C code for doing the agent based Brownian dynamics simulation with input file "input.txt" Compiled with gcc -o growth_p growth_p.c -O3 and ran with ./growth_p